Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 ordered, the approaching ships halted, and in a moment, they had IFF readings.

-"Father, the escorts are the *Exquisite Proof* and the *Rational Binomial*...and they are escorting the *Common Denominator*, which registers as a...a biological research vessel, Father.
+"Father, the escorts are the *Exquisite Proof* and the *Rational Binomial*...and they are escorting the *Common Denominator*, which registers as a... a biological research vessel, Father.
 One of their big terraforming ones."

 Yefrig's ears were erect in undisguised surprise.
 Corti vessels like that were